-Inheritance tax can take a real bite out of your estate.
-Talk to us about comprehensive IHT planning, but there are steps that you can take yourself.
-Here are a few suggestions...
+Inheritance tax can take a real bite out of your estate, so talk to us about comprehensive inheritance tax planning.
+There are steps that you can take yourself and here are a few suggestions…

 You cannot be taxed on money that was never yours.
 So ensure that as much as possible is outside your estate.
 Write any new life insurance plans under trust.
 Many existing life policies can be transferred into a trust.
 If your employer pays a death benefit, complete a nomination form to make sure any money goes directly to the person you choose and not into your estate.
 It is also worth thinking about legacies you receive.
 Someone who benefits from a legacy can divert that gift to another person.
 You can apply for a ‘deed of variation’ within two years of the death of the giver.